2018 Pacific hurricane season: Tropical Storm Xavier

-Other systems
+Other system

 An upper-level low absorbed the remnants of Hurricane Lane to the west-northwest of Hawaii on August 29.
 The storm was assigned the designation 96C by the United States Naval Research Laboratory (NRL).
-Traversing an area of sea surface temperatures about 3.6 °F (2 °C) above-normal, the system coalesced into a subtropical storm by August 31.
+Traversing an area with sea surface temperatures about 3.6 °F (2 °C) above-normal, the system coalesced into a subtropical storm by August 31.
 However, the National Oceanic and Atmospheric Administration's Satellite Products and Service Division analyzed it as a tropical storm through the Dvorak technique.
-At 23:30 UTC that day, Scatterometer data revealed that 96C attained peak winds of 45 mph about 980 mi south of Adak, Alaska.
+At 23:30 UTC that day, scatterometer data revealed that 96C attained peak winds of 45 mph about 980 mi south of Adak, Alaska.
 The system reached its peak intensity early on September 2, displaying an eye feature.
-Afterward, 96C gradually began to weaken, while accelerating northward into colder waters.
-The system weakened into an extratropical low on September 3.
-The system was absorbed by a larger extratropical storm in the Bering Sea on September 4.
+Afterwards, 96C gradually began to weaken, while accelerating northward into colder waters.
+The system weakened into an extratropical low on September 3 and was absorbed by a larger extratropical storm in the Bering Sea the next day.

 Storm names

-The following list of names was used for named storms that form in the Northeastern Pacific Ocean during 2018.
-No names were retired, so this list will be used again in the 2024 season.
-This is the same list used in the 2012 season.
-The name Vicente was used for the first time this year, while the names Willa and Xavier were both used once in 1962 and 1992, respectively.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2018.
+This was the same list used for the 2012 season, as no names were retired after that season.
+The name Vicente was used for the first time in 2018.
+The name Willa had previously been used under the old naming convention.
+No names were retired from the list following that season, and it was used again for the 2024 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-Only the name Walaka was used during the 2018 season.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+One named storm, listed below, formed within the area in 2018.
+It was given the last name on List-4, completing the cycle begun 36 years earlier, when the first name on List-1 was used during the 1982 season.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

-This is a table of all the storms that formed in the 2018 Pacific hurricane season.
-It includes their duration, names, affected areas, damages, and death totals.
+This is a table of all of the tropical cyclones that formed in the 2018 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a tropical wave, or a low, and all the damage figures are in USD.
-Potential tropical cyclones are not included in this table.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2018 USD.